Loading…

 Sakazuki is both the deck's marquee Admiral (standard print) and the set's holy-grail Manga Rare chase.
 For play, buy the cheap standard version.

 A practical note for players assembling the deck: the Admirals are the payoff, but the shell around them does the unglamorous work.
-You want Purple ramp enablers to reach the Admirals ahead of curve, cheap Marines like Smoker for early tempo, Garp as a second pressure threat, and a counter package to survive while you set up.
+You want Purple ramp enablers to reach the Admirals ahead of curve, cheap Purple Marine Characters for early tempo, Garp as a second pressure threat, and a counter package to survive while you set up.
 Think of the deck in two halves, the engine that ramps and protects, and the Admiral payoffs that win once deployed.
 A common beginner mistake is buying the flashy Admiral singles first and neglecting the enablers, which leaves you holding powerful cards you cannot deploy on time.
 Build the ramp-and-survive half first; the Admirals are only as good as your ability to get them onto the board while they still swing the game.

 The Admirals sit at the intersection of competitive and collector demand, which is exactly why they hold value, but the two needs call for different purchases: